AliciaMMorgan/cross-industry-pm-playbook/lessons-learned/README.md

 ---
 ## Lesson 14: Failure *Is* an Option—and a Critical Part of Growth

-We need to move beyond the old saying “failure is not an option.”
-The reality is that failure *will* happen—sometimes despite our best planning and execution.
-What matters most is how you respond, learn, and regroup.
-Adopting a growth mindset means understanding that setbacks are not the end of the path but part of the process.

-I’ve lived this firsthand.
-I originally failed the PMP exam, even after putting in a solid effort.
-And yet, I still went on to lead large-scale projects and cross-sector programs before circling back—over a decade later—to earn the certification.
-That second time, I approached it differently: I broke the process into stages, used practice exams strategically, and focused on identifying the *critical path* to success.
-It wasn’t about perfection; it was about preparation, iteration, and learning from the first attempt.
+The phrase “failure is not an option” sounds heroic, but in real life, failure happens—and often teaches us more than success.
+You can do everything right and still fall short of your goal.
+What matters is how you respond.
+I failed the PMP exam on my first attempt, yet still went on to lead major projects and programs.
+When I returned to it more than a decade later, I passed—because I approached it differently.
+I broke it into stages, took frequent practice exams, and focused on identifying the critical path to success instead of assuming one perfect approach.

-Failure doesn't always look dramatic—it can be a missed opportunity, a close call, or an outcome that doesn’t align with your original vision.
-The key is to treat each one as a retrospective moment.
-Ask: What worked?
+Failure isn’t always dramatic it can be a slow miss, a close call, or a plan that doesn’t deliver the intended outcome.
+The key is to treat it as a learning cycle: What worked?
 What didn’t?
 What did I miss?
-Should I observe someone who’s already doing this well?
-Can I volunteer or shadow to fill in the gaps?
-This kind of reflective, adaptive thinking is what builds resilience and real innovation capital.
+Do I need to observe someone else in action or volunteer to close skill gaps?
+Growth comes from honest retrospectives and a willingness to revise your strategy.
+Resilience isn't avoiding failure—it's learning how to navigate through it smarter the next time.

 ---

 ## ✅ Key Takeaways

-- Failure is part of the process—not a sign you don’t belong.
+- Failure is part of the path—not proof you’re on the wrong one.
-- Growth comes from reflection, iteration, and better preparation.
-- Even “close calls” offer valuable lessons—treat them as data, not just emotion.
+- A growth mindset turns setbacks into stepping stones.
-- Break complex goals into stages and identify your true critical path to success.
+- Break down big goals into stages and build a clearer path to success.
-- Use retrospectives and strategic observation to improve your approach over time.
+- Use retrospectives to reflect, adapt, and improve.
+- Strategic observation and volunteering can help close unseen gaps.
 ---

 ## Next Steps